Anne Beauchamp-Proctor1

 M, #27332, b.
 11 May 1722, d.
 13 September 1773

-Sir William Beauchamp-Proctor, 1st Bt. was baptised on 11 May 1722.2 He was the son of Thomas Beauchamp and Anne Proctor.2 He married, firstly, Jane Towers, daughter of Christopher Towers, 3rd Bt. and Jane Proctor, in 1746.2 He married, secondly, Laetitia Johnson, daughter of Henry Johnson, on 13 May 1762.2 He died on 13 September 1773 at age 51 at Langley Park, Norfolk, England.2 He was buried at Tottenham, London, England.2 His will was probated in December 1773.2
+Sir William Beauchamp-Proctor, 1st Bt. was baptised on 11 May 1722.2 He was the son of Thomas Beauchamp and Anne Proctor.2 He married, firstly, Jane Tower, daughter of Christopher Tower and Jane Proctor, in 1746.2 He married, secondly, Laetitia Johnson, daughter of Henry Johnson, on 13 May 1762.2 He died on 13 September 1773 at age 51 at Langley Park, Norfolk, EnglandG.2 He was buried at Tottenham, London, EnglandG.2 His will was proven (by probate) in December 1773.2

-He was given the name of William Beauchamp at birth.2 He matriculated at Magdalen College, Oxford University, Oxford, Oxfordshire, England, on 15 March 1737/38.2 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, England, on 17 November 1742 with a Master of Arts (M.A.).2 On 1744 Sir William Beauchamp-Proctor, 1st Bt. title's name changed to William Beauchamp-Proctor by Act of Parliament.2 He was created 1st Baronet Beauchamp-Proctor, of Langley Park, co.
-Norfolk [Great Britain] on 20 February 1744/45.1,3 He held the office of Member of Parliament (M.P.) for Middlesex between 1747 and 1768.2 He gained the rank of Colonel in 1759 in the service of the East Middlesex Militia.2 He was invested as a Knight, Order of the Bath (K.B.) in May 1761.1,2
+He was given the name of William Beauchamp at birth.2 He matriculated at Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, on 15 March 1737/38.2 He graduated from Magdalen College, Oxford University, Oxford, Oxfordshire, EnglandG, on 17 November 1742 with a Master of Arts (M.A.)2 On 1744 Sir William Beauchamp-Proctor, 1st Bt. title's name changed to William Beauchamp-Proctor by Act of Parliament.2 He was created 1st Baronet Beauchamp-Proctor, of Langley Park, co.
+Norfolk and White Hall, Tottenham, Middlesex [Great Britain] on 20 February 1744/45.1,3 He held the office of Member of Parliament (M.P.) for Middlesex between 1747 and 1768.2 They had other issue.4 He gained the rank of Colonel in 1759 in the East Middlesex Militia.2 He was appointed Knight, Order of the Bath (K.B.) in May 1761.1,2 They had three other sons and two daughters who died unmarried.4

-Children of Sir William Beauchamp-Proctor, 1st Bt. and Jane Towers
+Children of Sir William Beauchamp-Proctor, 1st Bt. and Jane Tower

 Child of Sir William Beauchamp-Proctor, 1st Bt. and Laetitia Johnson